All Japan Pro Wrestling: All Japan under Jun Akiyama (2014–2020)

 On June 5, 2014, All Japan announced a corporate restructuring taking place on July 1, which would see Jun Akiyama take over as the promotion's new president.
-On July 1, the promotion announced another corporate name change to "All Japan Pro Wrestling kabushiki gaisha" (dropping the Japanese "Zen Nihon Puroresu" name), while also relocating its headquarters from Tokyo to Yokohama.
-Akiyama established a new company named Zen Nihon Puroresu Innovation, through which he will run the new All Japan Pro Wrestling.
+On July 1, the promotion announced another corporate name change to "All Japan Pro-Wrestling Kabushiki-gaisha" (dropping the Japanese "Zen Nihon Puroresu" name for business purposes, but not overall purposes), while also relocating its headquarters from Tokyo to Yokohama.
+Akiyama established a new company named Zen Nihon Puroresu Innovation, through which he will run the new All Japan Pro-Wrestling.
 Akiyama also serves as the representative director of the promotion and reports to a board of directors, which most notably includes Suwama and Akebono.
 Motoko Baba also joined the promotion as a consultant.
 On September 28, 2015, Go Shiozaki announced his resignation from All Japan.
 On November 2, it was announced that Akebono was also leaving All Japan with the goal of returning to mixed martial arts.
 On November 16, yet another wrestler, the reigning World Junior Heavyweight Champion Kotaro Suzuki, announced his departure from All Japan at the end of the month.
 Four days later, Yoshinobu Kanemaru also announced he would be leaving All Japan following December 15.
 Akiyama revealed that the departures were all for the same reason: All Japan had recently decided to change all of its wrestler contracts to pay-per-appearance contracts.
 In October 2016, the promotion announced it had reached a deal with satellite television provider Nippon BS Broadcasting for a monthly highlights show, Eleven, to be broadcast on the third Monday of each month.
 On November 27, 2016, the promotion returned to Ryōgoku Kokugikan for its first event at the venue in three years, headlined by Kento Miyahara defending the Triple Crown Heavyweight Championship against Suwama.
-In August 2017 Toryumon Mexico started working with All Japan Pro Wrestling in with a collaborated event tour called Lucha Fiesta.
-On February 4, 2018, AJPW announced "All Japan Pro Wrestling TV", a new worldwide streaming site for the promotion's events.
+In August 2017 Toryumon Mexico started working with All Japan Pro-Wrestling in with a collaborated event tour called Lucha Fiesta.
+On February 4, 2018, AJPW announced "All Japan Pro-Wrestling TV", a new worldwide streaming site for the promotion's events.
 On October 10, 2019, Akiyama left his position as president to become General Manager.
 Tsuyoki Fukuda was later made president of AJPW.